The compression body graph has infinite diameter: Loxodromics

 We remark that there are many pseudo-Anosov elements for which no power extends over any compression body.
-For example, if a power of $g$ extends over a compression body, then $g$ preserves a rational subspace of first homology, but generic elements of $Sp(2g, \Z)$ do not do this, see for example \cites{dt,rivin}, but we now give a geometric argument to show the existence of such elements.
+For example, if a power of $g$ extends over a compression body, then some power of $g$ preserves a rational subspace of first homology.
+However, generic elements of $\operatorname{Sp}(2g, \Z)$ do not do this, see for example \cites{dt,rivin}.
+We now give an alternate geometric argument to show the existence of pseudo-Anosov elements for which no power extends over a compression body.

-\begin{lemma} Let $S$ be a closed surface of genus at least $2$.
-Then there is a mapping class group element $h \in \text{Mod}(S)$ which acts loxodromically on the compression body graph $\calH(S, A)$. \end{lemma}
+\begin{lemma} Let $S$ be a closed surface of genus at least two.
+Then there is a mapping class group element $h \in \text{Mod}(S)$ which acts loxodromically on the compression body graph $\calH(S)$. \end{lemma}

-In fact, we show the following result.
-Let $G$ act by isometries on $X$, and let $Y$ be a quasiconvex subset of $X$.
-We say that $G$ \emph{acts loxodromically} on $Y$, if $G$ contains a loxodromic element $g$ whose quasi-axis is contained in a bounded neighbourhood of $Y$.
+We prove the following, more general result.
+Let $G$ act by isometries on $X$, and let $Y$ be a quasi-convex subset of $X$.
+We say that $G$ \emph{acts loxodromically} on $(X, Y)$, if $G$ contains a loxodromic element $g$ whose quasi-axis is contained in a bounded neighbourhood of $Y$.

-\begin{lemma} Let $G$ be a group acting by isometries on a Gromov hyperbolic space $X$, and let $\calY$ be a collection of uniformly quasiconvex subsets of $X$.
-Suppose that $X_\calY$ has infinite diameter, and that $G$ acts with unbounded orbits on $X_\calY$, and furthermore, there is a quasiconvex set $Y \in \calY$, such that $G$ acts loxodromically on $Y$.
+\begin{lemma} Let $G$ be a group acting by isometries on a Gromov hyperbolic space $X$, and let $\calY$ be a collection of uniformly quasi-convex subsets of $X$.
+Furthermore, suppose that $G$ acts with unbounded orbits on $X_\calY$, and there is a quasi-convex set $Y \in \calY$, such that $G$ acts loxodromically on $(X, Y)$.
 Then $G$ contains an element which acts loxodromically on $X_\calY$. \end{lemma}

 We now show that Lemma \ref{lemma:coarse} implies Lemma \ref{lemma:pA}.